 Whether you prefer one over the other is largely a matter of taste, but a point-cut brisket is far more forgiving.
 The real problem?
 It's very difficult to find point cut; most of it gets sold to restaurants, leaving us, the lowly home cooks, with the lean flat to deal with.
 Don't worry; it comes out just fine using this technique.

 Edit: After a few reports from home cooks experiencing some dry brisket, I strongly recommend looking for brisket with the fat cap still intact and a good amount of intramuscular marbling.
 Very lean, trimmed brisket is more likely to come out dry.

 Traditional Texas-style brisket is rubbed with nothing but salt and coarsely ground black pepper.
 While you can use whatever barbecue rub you like, I prefer to stick with the classic here.

-Electric spice grinders or coffee grinders are great for making fine powder, but for an even coarse grind, I'd recommend ponying up for a mechanical coffee burr grinder.
+Electric spice grinders or coffee grinders are great for making fine powders, but for an even, coarse grind, I'd recommend ponying up for a mechanical coffee burr grinder.
 With a few quick turns of the handle, you can reduce a pile of peppercorns into an even grind, as coarse or as fine as you'd like.

 Should I Inject a Brine?

 Injecting a brisket with a salty brine is a good way to safeguard it against potentially drying out, while also seasoning the interior of the meat.
 That said, with the precision of sous vide, there isn't really an issue with the meat drying out, so I find brine injection to be superfluous.
 (It certainly won't hurt if you choose to do it, though.)